 Acquisition of Two Pieces of Public Works Equipment - The Hebron Public Works Department, in keeping with the capital replacement program established, acquired these two trucks as part of the capital improvement replacement program.
 The trucks ordered are designed to have the Town be on a replacement program.
-This year we purchased a large Tri-axle dump truck and a mason dump/plow truck
+Once again this year, we purchased a large tri-axle dump truck and a mason dump/plow truck.

-Acquisition of Two Pieces of Parks and Recreation Equipment - The Hebron Parks and Recreation Department, in keeping with the capital replacement program established, acquired this truck as part of the capital improvement replacement program.
-The truck was ordered as part of the Town capital replacement program.
-This year we purchased a 4-wheel drive pick-up truck.
+Acquisition of EMS Ambulance of Fire Department Equipment - The Hebron Fire Department, in keeping with the capital improvement program established, acquired this medical vehicle as part of the capital improvement replacement program.

 Development of the East Street Parcels.
 This project consists of two parcels slated for use as a recreational facility.
 The Town has approved a Bond Authorization for \$4,494,000 for recreational development which will maximize the number of recreational fields in the community and enhance the amount of open space for the community.
 The Town bonded \$4.3 million on July 9, 2008 for this project.
-The Town started construction on the fields in June 2008, and the buildings in October 2008.
-It is anticipated that some use will begin in 2009 upon completion of the facilities.
+The Town started construction on the fields in June 2008, and the buildings in October 2008, with the project almost complete.
+It is anticipated that some use will begin in 2010 upon completion of the facilities.